rpbouman/huey/README.md

 ![image](https://github.com/user-attachments/assets/8687b270-6298-4434-8f52-5b32d7d39a53)

-Members are also just attributes, and will have their own derivations and aggregates, in accordance with the member type.
+Members are also just attributes, and will have their own [derived attributes](#derived-attributes) and [aggregates](#aggregates), in accordance with the member type.
 Of course, members that are themselves of a structured type have their own structure folder that gives access to its members.

 ### Arrays

 Arrays are also just values and can be treated as such.

-Attributes of an array type have a set of "array operations" derivations:
+Attributes of an array type have a set of "array operations" [derived attributes](#derived-attributes):
 - elements: unnests the array and projects the element value on a separate tuple.
-Just like with members of structured types, array elements are just like attributes and may have derivations and aggregates in accordance with their type.
+Just like with members of structured types, array elements are just like attributes and may have [derived attributes](#derived-attributes) and aggregates in accordance with their type.
 - element indices: unnests the array, and projects the element index.
 If both elements and element indices appear together on the same axis, then they are unrolled at the same level, so that the indices and the element values refer to the same element.
 - length: returns the length of the array.
 - sort values: array value after sorting the elements